-8.1.2 Bug Detection Methodology
+8.1.2 False Positives

-To detect as many bugs as possible, we ran NEONGOBY in the most thorough way: the offline mode without any optimization. (§8.3 shows how the number of bugs varies with different modes and optimizations.)
+To evaluate NEONGOBY's false positive rate, we ran it in the most thorough way: the offline mode without any optimization; this configuration ensures that NEONGOBY finds the most number of bugs and false positives. (§8.3 shows how the number of bugs or false positives varies with different modes and optimizations.)

-Our results show NEONGOBY emits no false positives on the three alias analyses and the two applications we checked.
-We verified all NEONGOBY's reports are true positives as follows.
+We classified NEONGOBY's reports into true and false positives as follows.
 For anders-aa, NEONGOBY emitted many reports.
-Fortunately, one bug typically causes thousands of reports, so we verified the reports as follows.
-We diagnosed one report, produced a patch, reran NEONGOBY on the patched anders-aa to regenerate reports, mark the reports that disappeared as true positives, and repeated.
+Fortunately, one bug typically causes thousands of reports, so we classified the reports as follows.
+We diagnosed one report, produced a patch, re-ran NEONGOBY on the patched anders-aa to regenerate reports, classified the reports that disappeared as true positives, and repeated.
 After about 10 iterations, NEONGOBY emitted no more reports.
 For ds-aa, NEONGOBY emitted a relatively small number of reports, so we manually inspected each report.
 Some reports are fairly simple to diagnose, such as incorrect external function summaries.
 For more complex ones, we created small testcases to reproduce the problems or applied our diagnosis tool (§6.2) to compute a slice of relevant log records to simplify diagnosis.
-We confirmed all ds-aa reports as true positives, and pinpointed the root causes in ds-aa's code for about half of the reports.
+We confirmed all ds-aa reports into true or false positives, and pinpointed the root causes in ds-aa's code for about half of the reports.
 We could not pinpoint the other reports or reproduce them with small testcases, so we conservatively excluded them from our bug count.
 Thus, the actual number of ds-aa bugs found may be significantly larger than what we report.
-We released our bug reports together with NEONGOBY.
+We released our classification results together with NEONGOBY.

 ds -aa anders-aa

 MySQL Apache MySQL Apache

-Bug reports 395 162 20,551 4,945
+True + 508 217 57,533 10,198

+False + 2 0 0 0

 Bugs 10 7 13 9

-Table 4: Bug reports and bugs.
-The second row shows the number of bugs found from the reports.
-The numbers of ds-aa bugs may be significantly larger than those shown in the table (starred) because we did not count a report as a bug if we could not pinpoint its root cause in the source or reproduce it with a simple testcase.
+Table 4: True positives, false positives, and bugs.
+The last row shows the number of bugs found from the true positive reports.
+The numbers of ds-aa bugs may be significantly larger than those shown in the table (starred) because we did not count a true positive report as a bug if we could not pinpoint its root cause in the source or reproduce it with a simple testcase.